-Opened in 1925, the Capitol was designed by the famed theater architect John Eberson.
-His other Chicago theaters included the Paradise and the still-remaining Avalon (now known as the New Regal).
-This very large neighborhood theater had an auditorium done in the atmospheric style, resembling an ancient Roman villa complete with statuary, vines, and miniature temples covering the organ grilles.
+The Capitol Theatre was located in Chicago’s Auburn Gresham neighborhood on South Halsted Street near West 79th Street.
+Opened January 19, 1925, the Capitol Theatre was designed by the famed theatre architect John Eberson.
+His other Chicago theatres included the Paradise Theatre and the still-remaining Avalon Theatre (now known as the New Regal Theatre).
+This very large neighborhood theatre had an auditorium done in the Atmospheric style, resembling an ancient Roman villa complete with statuary, vines, and miniature temples covering the organ grilles.

-The Capitol’s lobby and foyer areas contained plaster copies of antique Greco-Roman reliefs, more statuary and mosaic tiled floors.
+The Capitol Theatre’s lobby and foyer areas contained plaster copies of antique Greco-Roman reliefs, more statuary and mosaic tiled floors.
 Like the auditorium, the lobby had a blue starlit sky.
 At one time, the theater also contained a 3/17 Wurlitzer theater organ.

-The Capitol was very similar in design to Eberson’s Houston Majestic, built less than two years earlier, but unlike the Majestic, the Capitol contained organ grilles in place of side boxes.
-Originally built for the Cooney Brothers circuit for both stage acts and movies, the Capitol later became part of the Warner Brothers/Stanley-Warner chain, and changed to a movies-only format.
+The Capitol Theatre was very similar in design to Eberson’s Houston Majestic Theatre, built less than two years earlier, but unlike the Majestic Theatre, the Capitol Theatre contained organ grilles in place of side boxes.
+Originally built for the Cooney Brothers circuit for both stage acts and movies, the Capitol Theatre later became part of the Warner Brothers/Stanley-Warner chain, and changed to a movies-only format.